 Branding and Identity

 Your brand is your identifier, footprint, signature that you will use over and over to make an impression and leave your mark.

-Branding is very tribal, and it can give members of your organization a sense of unity and aid in moral.
-People enjoy being part of something they believe in, not just a paycheck.
-I do not think I have ever spent money on branding clothing or items that are mostly given away that I regret.
+Branding is very tribal, and it can give members of your organization a sense of unity and aid in morale.
+So, People enjoy being part of something they believe in, not just a paycheck.
+I do not think because I have ever spent money on branding clothing or items that are mostly given away that I regret.